A-Rod’s lawsuit against MLB moved to federal court

 The lawsuit said Rodriguez then further injured himself, forcing him to suffer hospitalization, disability and emotional distress.

-During the 2012 postseason, Rodriguez had three hits from 25 at bats with no RBIs before undergoing left hip surgery in January that prevented him from rejoining the Yankees until August.
+During the 2012 postseason, Rodriguez hit .120 (3 for 25) with no RBIs before undergoing left hip surgery in January that prevented him from rejoining the Yankees until August.